yusinto/ld-redux/README.md

 For more info on changing user context, see the [official documentation](http://docs.launchdarkly.com/docs/js-sdk-reference#section-changing-the-user-context).

-### isLDReady
-This is a boolean flag in LD reducer which gets set to true when the sdk has finished loading.
-You can subscribe to this state if you need to perform custom operations on component load.
-By default, the ldRedux.getFlags method injects this flag implicitly so if you follow step 3 above, you'll find that isLDReady is already available as props in your component.

 ## Example
 Check the [example](https://github.com/yusinto/ld-redux/tree/master/example) for a fully working spa with react, redux and react-router.